Boundary critical phenomena in the quantum Ashkin-Teller model: Extended structure at the four-state Potts point ( lambda )

 This allows us to construct Cardy states that preserve the extended symmetry at the boundary directly through the W-Ishibashi states $|i\rangle\rangle$~\cite{Ishibashi:1988kg,recknagelBoundaryConformalField2013}, where $i$ denotes one of the W-primaries.
 Through the Verlinde formula, Cardy states can be constructed in the following forms:

 where $S_{ij}$ is the modular S-matrix (Tab.~\ref{tab:S_matrix})~\cite{Cardy:1989ir}.
-Therefore, for each W-primary $i$, we can associate it with a boundary state $\ket{\tilde{i}}$ satisfying the consistency conditions.
+Therefore, for each W-primary $i$, we can associate it with a boundary state $\ket{\tilde{i}}$ satisfying the consistency conditions by construction.

-It is straightforward to identify these boundary states to those we obtained in Sec.~\ref{sec:bs_orbifold}, using the form of the partition function with a fixed boundary condition applied on the left-hand side:
+It is straightforward to identify these boundary states with those we obtained in Sec.~\ref{sec:bs_orbifold}, using the form of the partition function with a fixed boundary condition applied on the left-hand side:

 where $\mathcal{B}_i$ is the boundary condition corresponding to the primary field $i$.
 The resulting identifications are

 Therefore, the boundary states we obtained from the Dirichlet and Neumann boundary conditions through the $\mathbb{Z}_2$-orbifold approach exhaust all the W-symmetry preserving boundary conditions of the four-state Potts model.